BIKING THE CITY OF CHICAGO: WHAT ROUTES TO TAKE & WHERE TO STOP

 North Shore Channel Trail

 For those looking to head out into the city’s northern suburbs, the North Shore Channel Trail starts at Lincoln Square and runs north for 10 miles to Evanston.
 This trail is a good option for cyclists who want to take in some nature after days of exploring the city.
-The North Shore Channel Trail features paved and dirt sections and offers views of the Chicago River, as well as natural landscape around the North Shore Channel.
+The North Shore Channel Trail features paved and dirt sections and offers views of the Chicago River, as well as the natural landscape around the North Shore Channel.
 Take a break to enjoy the artwork at Skokie Northshore Sculpture Park, which features more than 60 works of art.

 Chicago offers many trails for cyclists, including paved pathways along the Lake Michigan shoreline and varied scenery that takes you north of the city.
 When you’re planning your next ride, make sure you have a sturdy bike and all the gear you need to rack up miles.
 Turn to a trusted vendor of urban bikes for top quality and a wide selection.